efimk-lu/building-serverless-in-hebrew/README.md

       BillingMode: PAY_PER_REQUEST
 ```

-13. Let's deploy it `sam build --guided && sam deploy`.
+13. Let's deploy it `sam build && sam deploy --guided`.
 Make sure to define `SourceEmail` parameter to your email
 14. Next you need to verify your email (the one you defined at step #13) under the SES service.
 Follow https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure
 15. You are ready to test it